NaviNet-OSS/ImageFeeder/README.md

 baseline, or there was no baseline.

-Images are only uploaded in index order starting from 0, where the index of `0000screenshot.png` is 0.
-For example, if an image appears with index 5, it will only be uploaded _after_ images 0 through 4.
+Images are only uploaded in index order starting from 0, where the index of a file is the first nonnegative decimal integer appearing in its name; for example, the index of `0123screenshot.png` is 123.
+If an image appears with index 5, it will only be uploaded _after_ images 0 through 4.
 If another image 5 appears later, it is ignored.
+Indexing can be disabled by giving `--index` an invalid index; for example, `--index -`.

 Our Applitools Eyes license only allows us to run 6 tests concurrently.
 (This is not enforced, but it might be one day.
 For now, this limit can be overridden